 - Pro bono placement and mentorship.
 In return for the free training and CLE credits, attendees agree to litigate at least one pro bono habeas petition referred by NIHI, and with the support of a NIHI mentor, in the year following their training.
 Attendees may have the option to self-refer one of their own clients with habeas claims, or to be referred a case from NIHI’s pool of previously vetted cases.

-Apply to Join a NIHI Training
+Apply to Join an In-Person NIHI Training

-- Sample pleadings, briefing, and practice materials.
+- Sample pleadings, briefing, and practice materials related to each of the four core sessions.